 Integrations and Ecosystem

-Both solutions have over 300 pre-built integrations (Slack, Google Workspace, Jira, Salesforce).
-In 2026, APIs will become central to scalable and integrated work ecosystems.
+Both products have more than 300 native integration (Slack, Google Workspace, Jira, Salesforce).
+Apis will be key to high performance and integrated work in 2026.

-- Asana’s excellent API is well documented and ideal for companies with in-house developed tools.
+Asana’s superb API is well documented, and great for companies that have developed their own tools.

-- Monday.com has a more sophisticated “App Marketplace” where other vendors can sell a whole module to integrate with Monday.
+Monday.com has a more advanced “App Marketplace” enabling vendors to sell an entire module to integrate with Monday.

 Pricing Comparison (2026 Perspective)